rubiojr/sup/README.md

 ## Troubleshooting

-**"No existing session found, please run 'sup register' first"**: Run `./sup register` and scan the QR code with WhatsApp on your phone
+**"No existing session found, please run 'sup register' first"**: Run `sup register` and scan the QR code with WhatsApp on your phone

 **"Invalid group JID"**: Make sure to use the full group JID and the `--group` flag

 **"File does not exist"**: Check the file path is correct and accessible

 **"Already registered, session exists"**: You're already authenticated.
-Use `./sup status` to verify
+Use `sup status` to verify

 **Connection issues**: Check your internet connection and try again